PE & Sport at Kippax North

 - Coach: suggest new tactics, help individuals improve

-Please click the following link for the evidence and impact of Primary PE and Sport Premium 2017-18
+Please click here for the evidence and impact of Primary PE and Sport Premium 2017-18 together with plans for 2018-19 funding

 Meeting national curriculum requirements for swimming and water safety July 2018